nyagamunene/supermq-docs/docs/cli.md

 ```

 Since v0.14.0, SuperMQ supports domains.
 Domains are used to separate different tenants, and almost all the activities in SuperMQ happen under a particular domain.
 Only two types of actions do not happen within a domain: login where you get to list domains and log in to them, and invitations management to accept domain membership sent by other users.
-An access token with a domain is required for all the other actions on Things, Channels, and Groups.
+An access token with a domain is required for all the other actions on Clients, Channels, and Groups.
 To obtain token within the domain, use the following command:

 ```bash
 supermq-cli users token <user_email> <user_password> <domain_id>